flowroute/flowroute-numbers-php/README.md

 Add any of the following TelephoneNumbersController methods after `use FlowrouteNumbersLib\Models\BillingMethod;`, but before `print_r($response)`.
 If you do not want to execute a specific method, comment out that method's lines with `#`.

-The Controller supports the following methods:
+The Controller contains the following methods:

 *	[`purchase`](#purchaseno)
 *	[`listAccountTelephoneNumbers`](#listnumbers)